 The reaction to Gutenberg so far has been mixed.
 At a talk I gave a little over a year ago, agencies, freelancers and developers were already beginning to ask one another how this might affect them and their WordPress clients.
 I’ve seen several demos of Gutenberg since that time, and have not once been impressed by the performance or usability of the new interface.

 It’s clunky, it’s not intuitive, and although WordPress developers have been working around the clock to resolve issues, it’s still quite buggy.
-None of these things bode well for the release in less than two weeks.
+As of the launch date of December 6, there were still 1,408 open issues.

 If it were only user interface problems that business owners were facing, or a steep learning curve, that would be one thing — after all, change is scary for a lot of people.
 A few bugs from a brand new major platform revision can even be forgivable if caught and corrected quickly.
 My biggest concerns with regard to Gutenberg are as follows: